Southern Maryland: 20th Century

-Modernizing St. Mary's County
+Following president Franklin D. Roosevelt's Executive Order 7037, which established the Rural Electrification Administration, the Southern Maryland Electric Cooperative (SMECO) was established in 1937.
+SMECO was established by Southern Maryland residents after the region was historically ignored by commercial power companies, and played a role in electrifying Southern Maryland.

 Poverty was common in St. Mary's County in the 1960s, and gambling in the region came to be seen as a blight and was outlawed by Governor J. Millard Tawes and the state legislature.
 A local political figure, St. Mary's County politician J. Frank Raley Jr. organized a slate of local candidates with the platform of challenging the political status-quo and lifting the region out of its generations long poverty.

-The region's isolation was ended by having a series of bridges built and roads expanded into highways.
-These developments are credited for enabling the development of modern St. Mary's County.

 Raley was falsely accused of working to end gambling outright in the region, which ended in his defeat and his official political career.
 In fact he had supported a referendum on gambling which would have put the decision directly in the hands of voters.
 He continued nevertheless lobbying on behalf of the Southern Maryland region and sitting on development boards and continued to have a major influence on economic development in the region for the rest of his life.

+The region's isolation was ended by having a series of bridges built and roads expanded into highways.
+These developments are credited for enabling the development of modern St. Mary's County.